Creating a data provider

 2. Getting started

-The current version of the sample solution targets both .NET Framework and .NET Core/.NET 5+ so that the packaged extension will work for Dundas BI version 7 or higher on all platforms.
+The current version of the sample solution targets both .NET Framework and .NET Core/.NET 5+ so that the packaged extension will work for version 7 of the software and higher on all platforms.

 The following prerequisites must be installed on your computer to build the provided sample without modifications: